oblivioncth/CLIFp/README.md

 ## Compatability

 ### General

-All Flashpoint features are generally supported, other than editing configuration files and user data (like playlists) and querying title meta-data through the command-line, and searching is more limited.
+Most flashpoint features are supported.
+The regular launcher still must be used for the following:
+- Changing user configuration, like preferences, playlists, etc.
+- Updating the launcher and downloading game updates

 See the [All Commands/Options](#all-commandsoptions) section for more information.

 While constantly testing for complete compatibility is infeasible given the size of Flashpoint, CLIFp was designed with full compatibility in mind and theoretically is 100% compatible with the Flashpoint collection.